Grant Balfour: Tampa Bay Rays

 In 2009, he chose to skip the 2009 World Baseball Classic because the Rays asked him not to play for Australia while he was still under contract.
 That season was much less successful for the Rays, who finished 84–78, 19 games behind the New York Yankees.
 Although he pitched considerably more innings and games pitched, he finished a disappointing 5–4, with 4 saves and a 4.81 ERA for the season with 69 strikeouts compared to the previous season's 82.

 Balfour is known to shout at himself while on the mound and use profanity to fire himself up.
 On 2 October 2008, during Game 1 of the ALDS, he was involved in an exchange of words with Chicago White Sox shortstop Orlando Cabrera.
 With the bases loaded and two outs, his first pitch to Cabrera was outside for ball one.
 Cabrera then kicked the dirt in front of the batter's box in the direction of the pitcher's mound and according to Balfour, Cabrera told him to "throw it over the plate."
-Unaware of Balfour's behavior while pitching, Cabrera was under the impression that he was the one being yelled at.
+Unaware of Balfour's behaviour while pitching, Cabrera was under the impression that he was the one being yelled at.
 The at-bat continued and ended with Cabrera striking out.
 Balfour stormed off the mound, yelling at Cabrera as he walked to the dugout.
 Balfour stated after the game that he told Cabrera to "go sit down" and that he "might have mixed one or two words in with it."
 Deemed a misunderstanding between the two, there were no further incidents in the series, with Balfour getting the final out as the Rays won three games to one.

 In December 2009, he signed a new contract with Tampa Bay, worth $2.05 million over one year.